 Once again, the speed of the hypothesize / test / iterate flywheel is a critical success factor.
 But with the product management system you have an installed base of existing users.
-This enables your flywheel to be guided by data.
+This enables your flywheel to be data driven.
 Invest in the speed of the flywheel.
 If a team in the product management system is not completing twenty A/B experiments a week on average, it is not performing up to potential.

-Since Chapter 7 explored self-organized teams in some depth, we won’t go deep again.
-But suffice it to say that teams are outcome focused, not outputfocused.
+Since we explored self-organized teams in Chapter 7, we won’t go deep again.
+But suffice it to say that teams need to be outcome focused, not output focused.
 If you are outcome focused, you focus on the impact of software on business outcomes.
 If you are output focused you build bloatware.
 You keep adding to an expanding mass of software that is rarely used but must be maintained.
 It sucks resources without adding value.
 Don’t build bloatware.